Sofie Dokter

 Sofie Dokter (/nl/; born 19 December 2002) is a Dutch track and field athlete who competes in the combined events.
-She was a bronze medalist in the pentathlon at the 2024 World Indoor Championships and silver medalist in the pentathlon at the 2025 European Indoor Championships.
+She is the reigning World Indoor Champion in the pentathlon, having won the title at the 2026 World Indoor Championships.
+She was a bronze medalist at the 2024 World Athletics Indoor Championships and the silver medalist in the pentathlon at the 2025 European Indoor Championships.
+She won the bronze medal in heptathlon at the 2026 European Championships.

 She was a silver medalist in the heptathlon at the 2021 European Athletics U20 Championships and the 2023 European Athletics U23 Championships.
 In 2024 became a three time national champion in the pentathlon.
 In 2022, she was also national champion in the heptathlon.

 Early life and background

 Dokter was born in Groningen.
 Her father Erik and mother Hendrike were keen proponents of athletics.
 Sofie first took part in an athletics event aged four and first attended athletics club aged six.
 Her younger sister Julia Dokter is also a track and field athlete.

 Dokter is a student at Wageningen University as of 2022.

 Career

 2021

 In her last junior year, Dokter was a silver medalist in the heptathlon at the 2021 European Athletics U20 Championships held in Tallinn.